Learning the Value of Value Learning

 \end{theorem}

-Intuitively the mechanism for improvement is optional plus asymmetric filtering.
-Refinement splits an act into two variants whose expected values, by RRP, equal that of the original act.
+The mechanism is option value plus asymmetric filtering.
+Value refinement splits an act into two variants whose expected values, by RRP, equal that of the original.
 But equilibrium behavior responds asymmetrically: when both players agree that one refined variant dominates the other, the inferior variant is excluded from equilibrium play.
 This agreement occurs precisely when the perturbations favor the same variant for both players---an event with positive probability under non-adversarial refinement.
 On such realizations, equilibrium selects the mutually preferred variant, whose welfare exceeds zero because both players' perturbations are positive.
-On realizations where players disagree about which variant is better, neither dominates, and equilibrium welfare remains zero in expectation.
+On realizations where players disagree, neither variant dominates, and equilibrium welfare remains zero in expectation.
 The asymmetry---filtering out bad realizations while retaining good ones---generates strictly positive expected welfare.

-The broader insight is that apparent zero-sum conflicts are fragile under fine-graining.
-Unilateral refinement can reveal options that both players prefer, transforming perceived opposition into latent coordination.
-Because realized games need not preserve zero-sum structure, these gains manifest as positive-sum equilibria absent in their coarser, intial representations of the interaction.
+Apparent zero-sum conflicts are fragile under fine-graining.
+Unilateral value refinement can reveal options that both players prefer, transforming perceived opposition into latent coordination.
+Because realized games need not preserve zero-sum structure, these gains manifest as positive-sum equilibria absent from the coarser representation of the interaction.